revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

 **Output**:

-Variable user_info is a <class 'dict'>.
+> Variable user_info is a <class 'dict'>.

-{'name': 'Naveen', 'education': 'B.Tech', 'age': 23}
+> {'name': 'Naveen', 'education': 'B.Tech', 'age': 23}

-Naveen
+> Naveen

   </details>

-2. How will you get keys and values of dictionary?
+2.How will you get keys and values of dictionary?

 <details><summary> <b>Show Answer</b> </summary>